andersvestrum/eeg-attention-analysis/README.md

 This project uses public EEG recordings to study the neural signatures of attention and disengagement.
-We cannot measure doomscrolling directly in a lab, but we can measure the difference between a brain that is actively working and a brain that is idling — and build a model that tells them apart.
+We cannot measure doomscrolling directly in a lab, but we can measure the difference between a brain that is actively working and a brain that is idling, and build a model that tells them apart.

 > **Core question:** Can EEG frequency-band features distinguish resting brain
 > states from cognitively active brain states, and can we use this distinction